dhruvrauthan/Performance-Measurement-of-Distributed-Storage-on-Edge-Devices/README.md

 13. Now our Cassandra cluster is up and running, and ready for experiments.

 ### Part 3: Network
-1. SSH into the VM
+1. SSH into the VM.
 2. Run `nano delay_setup.sh`
 3. Paste the contents from `scripts/delay_setup` into the previous file.
 4. Exit the editor and run `chmod +x delay_setup.sh`
 5. Run `./delay_setup.sh`
-6. Repeat steps 1-5 for every VM (all edge VMs and endpoint)
+6. Repeat steps 1-5 for every VM (all edge VMs and endpoint).
-7.

 ### Part 4: Endpoint
+1. SSH into the endpoint.
+2. Run `nano write.py`
+3. Paste the contents from `scripts/write.py` into the previous file.
+4. Exit the editor and run `chmod +x write.py`
+5. Repeat steps 1-3 for `scripts/sampledata` as well.

+## Experimentation
+1. Run the `scripts/x_node.sh` script where x = 3, 4 or 5
+2. For the output, SSH into the endpoint VM and view the `x_node_rfy.txt`, where x = 3, 4 or 5 and y = the previously set Replication Factor